swcarpentry/DEPRECATED-bc/teaching/novice/index.md

 >
 > T: Hi, I'm a teacher.
 I know how to create and deliver learning materials in ways that are appealing, informative, and usable.
 >
 > P: Huh.
-That seems simpler to me than programming...
+That seems much simpler to me than programming...

 As a species,
 we know a lot about how brains learn,